 3. Add a 'Spending limit', 'Period' and 'Currency'.

-4. Select the logic—either 'Allow' or 'Restrict'.
+4. Select the logic—either 'Allowed' or 'Restricted' categories.

 5. Choose one or more MCC categories.